lyleverythinG/google_map_live_tracking/README.md

 - You need to add a billing account in google cloud console for your api_key to work.
 - You can create a google api key in the google cloud console.
 - You need to enable Directions API in the google cloud console for the functionality to work.
-_Note: This is just a simple and quick demo to give an idea of how to implement this functionality in Flutter.
+_Note: This is just a simple and quick demo to give an idea of how to implement this functionality in Flutter_

 Packages Used:
 - flutter_polyline_points - Used for implementing the polylines.